stifflerus/stifflerus/_posts/2019-02-13-fear-of-adding-types.md

 title: "Fear of Adding Types: Model too big, model too small"
 ---

-- existing antipatterns of "fear of adding classes" and "fear of adding tables"
-- propose a new antipatter called "fear of adding types" or "fear of adding models" or "mega model"
-- asdf

-# Models the wrong size
+The goal of any model is to create a logical system that can be used to simulate the behavior of a system (the problem domain).
+The properties, rules, and behaviors of interest in the problem domain should be reproduced in the model as closely as possible or practical.
+In computer programming, models are created by defining types.
+Type are really a way of defining a set of values, so by creating a model, what is really happening is we are defining a set of values.
+In order for the model to most closely match the problem domain, we should strive for the model space to exactly equal the domain space.

-A problem arises when the set of values that are valid for your type is a different size than the set of values that are logically valid for your problem domain.
-This can occur in two ways:
+A problem arises when the set of values that are valid for our model is a different size than the set of values that are logically valid for our problem domain.
+This can occur in two ways.

 ## Model Too Small
 In *model too small*, the model space is smaller than the domain space.
 This means that the model does not cover all of the possible use cases in the problem domain.
 Some of the possible use cases are not representable in the model space.